 - 2.7.1 All vehicles placed in service on HS1 by a TU (Transport Undertaking) must be covered by Part B of the Safety Certificate that is referred to in Schedule 2, Part I of the ROGS Regulations.
-Any TU requiring to introduce a new vehicle, or make changes to an existing vehicle will have to consult and agree with the Infrastructure Manager (in accordance with the duty of co-operation detailed in Regulation 22) how the risks will be controlled, the requirements of this process are contained within the Infrastructure Managers standard RIS-8270-RST (as adopted) Route Level Assessment of Technical Compatibility between Vehicles and Infrastructure.
+Any TU requiring to introduce a new vehicle, or make changes to an existing vehicle will have to consult and agree with the Infrastructure Manager (in accordance with the duty of co-operation detailed in Regulation 22) how the risks will be controlled, the requirements of this process are contained within the Infrastructure Managers standard RIS-8270-RST Iss 1.1 (as adopted) Route Level Assessment of Technical Compatibility between Vehicles and Infrastructure.
 The TU is also required to obtain the necessary First authorisation in the UK from National Safety Authority- the ORR.
-Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1' - 2.7.2 The Railway (Interoperability) Regulations 2011 mandate that the Infrastructure Owner must have the ability to produce an export of its infrastructure data, meeting the Register of Infrastructure data specification (Commission Implementing regulation (EU) 2019/777 repealing implementing decision 2014/880 EU), within 28 days of a request by an applicant for authorisation or an approved body.
+Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1. - 2.7.2 The Railway (Interoperability) Regulations 2011 mandate that the Infrastructure Owner must keep a register of its infrastructure or procure that a register is kept.
+The register must meet the specifications set out in the Commission Implementing regulation (EU) 2019/777 repealing implementing decision 2014/880 EU.
+The register must be made available within 28 days of a request by an applicant for authorisation or an approved body.